COSIMA/cosima-cookbook/README.md

 ## Getting Started

-The easiest way to use the COSIMA Cookbook is through NCI's HPC systems (either via Open OnDemand (OOD) or on Gadi).
+The easiest way to use the COSIMA Cookbook is through NCI's HPC systems (either via the Australian Research Environment (ARE), Open OnDemand (OOD), or on Gadi).
 The cookbook is preinstalled in the latest `conda/analysis3` environment.

-Once you have an NCI account you can connect via the Open OnDemand (OOD) following instructions at instructions at https://ood.nci.org.au/ and also at https://opus.nci.org.au/display/DAE/COSIMA+Cookbook.
+Once you have an NCI account you can connect via

+- the Open OnDemand (OOD) following instructions at instructions at https://ood.nci.org.au and also at https://opus.nci.org.au/display/DAE/COSIMA+Cookbook

+- the Australian Research Environment (ARE) at https://are.nci.org.au

 Alternatively, you might prefer to download the `gadi_jupyter` scripts hosted in the CLEx CMS Github Repository [coecms/nci_scripts](https://github.com/coecms/nci_scripts).
 Running the script will open a Jupyter notebook in your local browser window.

+**Note**: Access to COSIMA ocean-sea ice model output requires you are a member of NCI projects `hh5` and `ik11` and, potentially also of `cj50`, and `jk72`.

 ## Using the Cookbook

 The COSIMA Cookbook relies on several components:

 1. There needs to be a database of simulations -- on the NCI system, model output that is stored in the COSIMA space on the `/g/data/ik11/` directory.

 2. Once you have access to data, the best place to start is the [`cosima-recipes`](https://github.com/COSIMA/cosima-recipes) repository which includes a series of jupyter notebooks containing examples that guide you through to use the cookbook to load model output and then proceed doing simple (or elaborate) computations.
 The best starting point of exploring the [`cosima-recipes`](https://github.com/COSIMA/cosima-recipes) is the [Tutorials](https://cosima-recipes.readthedocs.io/en/latest/tutorials/index.html) and the [Documented Examples](https://cosima-recipes.readthedocs.io/en/latest/documented_examples/index.html).
 A collection of useful examples leveraging the `cosima-cookbook` that were used in the [ACCESS-OM2 model announcement paper](https://doi.org/10.5194/gmd-13-401-2020) can be found at [COSIMA/ACCESS-OM2-1-025-010deg-report](https://github.com/COSIMA/ACCESS-OM2-1-025-010deg-report/tree/master/figures) repository.

 ## Contributing to the Cookbook